DUI with Serious Bodily Injury

 DUI Laws in FL – The Florida Legislature publishes the full text of the laws governing the act of driving under the influence and associated penalties on its official website.
 Visit this link to refer to the legal definition of driving under the influence as well as the prescribed punishments for repeat offenses.

 Traffic Crash Facts | Florida Department of Highway Safety and Motor Vehicles – Each year, Florida’s governmental body that oversees roads and vehicle operation publishes a report collecting statistics about traffic accidents in the state.
 This 2016 report provides insight into how widespread the problem of vehicle collisions is, including accidents involving drugs and alcohol.

-Defense Lawyer for DUI with Serious Bodily Injury in Treasure Coast, FL
+Port St. Lucie Attorney for DUI Involving Serious Bodily Injury in FL

 The laws and penalties for drunk driving charges involving serious bodily injury are both complex and severe.
 If you’ve been charged with DUI with serious bodily injury, it is in your best interest not to face these charges on your own.
 Meltzer & Bell defends clients across Treasure Coast, including Jensen Beach, Sebastian, and Palm City in Martin County and St. Lucie County.

 Contact Meltzer & Bell by phone at (772) 291-2534 or by completing our online form.
 We are available to schedule a free consultation to review your case 24 hours a day, 7 days a week.
 Everybody deserves a good defense, and we can fight aggressively on your behalf to avoid the maximum penalties you may otherwise be facing by yourself.
 Call us today to get started.